chasemolenaar/noda/README.md

 | `::` | type | `funct(x::int, y::int)` | explicit typing + multiple dispatch
 | `->` | output | `response(input) -> str` | specifies return type `str`

-* Lambda `=>` can be used to create anonymous functions like in JavaScript, but this is discouraged since inline function declarations `:=` are clearer
 * Dispatch `::` executes a multiple dispatch version of the function depending on type supplied
 * Similar to `:`, enforced output types are available